AiursoftWeb/CommandFramework/readme.md

 * Auto argument parsing
 * Auto help page generation
 * Auto version page generation
+* Run as service
+* Auto dependency injection
+* Auto command completion
+* Run as a single command app or a nested command app

 With this framework, you can build a command line tool with just a few lines of code.